-First Reserve Announces Acquisition Of CHA Consulting, Inc. From Long Point Capital
+First Reserve Announces Acquisition of CHA Consulting, Inc. From Long Point Capital

-STAMFORD, Conn. and HOUSTON and ALBANY, N.Y., April 10, 2018 /PRNewswire/ -- First Reserve, a leading global private equity investment firm exclusively focused on energy, today announced the acquisition of CHA Consulting, Inc. ("CHA") from Long Point Capital.
+STAMFORD, Conn., HOUSTON, and ALBANY, N.Y., April 11, 2018 /PRNewswire/ -- First Reserve, a leading global private equity investment firm exclusively focused on energy, today announced the acquisition of CHA Consulting, Inc. ("CHA") from Long Point Capital.
 CHA provides a wide range of design, engineering and consulting services to customers across a variety of end markets including utility infrastructure, energy, industrial, transportation, environmental, facilities, water, sports and aviation.

 Founded in 1952, CHA is a highly diversified, full-service engineering firm with a broad range of capabilities and a talented team of over 1,000 employees.
 The company has cultivated a loyal, recurring base of public and private customers with a geographic presence across the United States and Canada and a client focus driven by trust and collaboration.